harinidhara01/agent_engineering/my-work/class-02C/class_02C_instructions.md

 Answer these questions:

-1. Which live span consumed the most time?
+1. Which live span consumed the most time? invoke_agent writers_room — 27.173s
-2. Where can you see the loop repeat?
+2. Where can you see the loop repeat? call_llm generate_content gemini-3.6-flash
+tool execution / state updates another call_llm another model generation the critic section followed by: execute_tool exit_loop
-3. Where can you see parallel fan-out and join?
+3. Where can you see parallel fan-out and join? invoke_agent box_office_researcher — 15.606s
+invoke_agent casting_agent — 8.853s
+Their timeline bars overlap, meaning they were executing concurrently.
-4. Which ADK Events changed state?
+4. Which ADK Events changed state? recorded.state_delta.keys execute_tool append_to_state
 5. Why are the replay trace IDs and durations different?
+Because the replay is a new telemetry reconstruction, not the original execution.
+The replay:
+creates new trace IDs
+creates new span IDs
+reconstructs spans from events.jsonl uses scaled relative event timing
 6. Why is telemetry replay safer and cheaper than rerunning the agent?
+Because replay:
+does not call the model
+does not execute tools
+does not make external API calls
 7. What debugging questions require the live trace rather than the replay?

 ---